Troubleshooting

 -

-- Verify no authentication required
+- Verify all required variables

 -